CollectionBuilder/collectionbuilder.github.io/_includes/workshop/config-file.md

 {% endcapture %}

 {% include bootstrap/alert.md text=addalert color="success" %}

 {% capture add-title %}
 These are Git- and Liquid-based variables to help with building the site and recording the changes via Git.
 You should probably just leave them as they are.
+{% endcapture %}

+{% capture add-title %}
+These are Git- and Liquid-based variables to help with building the site and recording the changes via Git.
+You should probably just leave them as they are.